smartcontractkit/documentation/docs/Oracle Jobs/job-specifications.md

 permalink: "docs/job-specifications/"
 whatsnext: {"Core Adapters":"/docs/core-adapters/", "Initiators":"/docs/initiators/"}
 ---

+# DEPRECATED

+NOTE: The style of job spec described below (otherwise known as JSON specs or V1 specs) is deprecated and support for it will be removed in Chainlink 1.0.0.
+If you are still running this type of job, you should migrate them to V2 specs.

+Please refer to the [V2 jobs page](/docs/jobs) for guidance on how to do this.

 ## What is a job?

 Job specifications, or specs, contain the sequential tasks that the node must perform to produce a final result.
 Chainlink jobs are divided into 2 segments.